 If you love crab and spring vegetables, you will definitely love this Crab Linguine recipe.
 It’s fast, easy and so delicious, making it perfect for any dinner for two.
 It’s also easily doubled to make a main dish that’s perfect for entertaining.

 I love to make crab linguine with asparagus, but when it’s out of season or too expensive, I simply add some frozen peas to the pasta a few minutes before the end of the cooking time instead.

-This dish is incredibly easy and is literally the work of moments to put together.
+This Crab Linguine recipe is incredibly easy and is literally the work of moments to put together.
 This is mainly because I use crab meat that has already been cooked and separated.
 Preparing crab can be quite a long, drawn out process and frankly I can’t face the idea of cooking a live crab.
-I can buy fresh crab meat quite easily in my local grocery store – I use the brand Seafood & Eat It.
-You can also use frozen crab for this recipe if fresh is not available locally.
-Just thaw it overnight in the refrigerator and make sure it is nicely shredded and separated.
+I can buy fresh crab meat quite easily in my local grocery store, but you can also use canned or frozen pre-cooked crab for this recipe if fresh is not available locally.
+If you use frozen crab be sure to defrost it first and thaw it overnight in the refrigerator.

 Many people use both white and brown crab meat for Crab Linguine.
 I am not a fan of brown crab meat so I use only the white.
 As I can buy it separately so there is absolutely no waste.
 You can of course use both brown and white crab meat if you prefer.

 A Great Date Night Recipe

 Crab Linguine is a perfect date night recipe as it makes enough to serve two generously.
 In addition, its quick preparation and easy clean up make it perfect for dinner à deux.
 While one person is preparing, the other can set the table, light some candles and pour two glasses of chilled white wine.
 Then all you have to do is sit down together, relax and enjoy the meal.
 I suggest some fresh strawberries and cream for dessert.
 I will leave the rest of the evening up to you!